ADcheats/Chatbox/README.md

             elseif isHovering(buttons.AimPart) then
                 t("The name of the part in the target's character to lock onto.") else
                 t("Make sure to set your sensitivity to 0.36 (1 bar) or else the aimbot will freak out!
-(Set to '1' on Windows App Version) Report any bugs to angeld23#6785 on Discord.
-Join the discord server: discord.me/temporal") end
+(Set to '1' on Windows App Version)") end

             if target then